volatilityfoundation/volatility3/doc/source/getting-started-mac-tutorial.rst

 To create a symbol table please refer to :ref:`symbol-tables:Mac or Linux symbol tables`.

-.. tip:: It may be possible to locate pre-made ISF files from the `download link <https://downloads.volatilityfoundation.org/volatility3/symbols/mac.zip>`_ ,
-    which is built and maintained by `volatilityfoundation <https://www.volatilityfoundation.org/>`_.
-    After creating the file or downloading it from the link, place the file under the directory ``volatility3/symbols/mac``.
-    If necessary create a mac directory under the symbols directory (this will become unnecessary in future versions).

 Listing plugins
 ---------------

-The following is a sample of the macOS plugins available for volatility3, it is not complete and more more plugins may be added.
+The following is a sample of the macOS plugins available for volatility3, it is not complete and more plugins may be added.
 For a complete reference, please see the volatility 3 :doc:`list of plugins <volatility3.plugins>`.
 For plugin requests, please create an issue with a description of the requested plugin.